gyoto/Gyoto/INSTALL.Gyoto.md

 step:

     CC=gcc-4.8 CXX=g++-4.8 ./configure

+To select a Python 3 interpreter different than the default on your system, set both the PYTHON and PYTHON_CONFIG variables:

+    PYTHON=/path/to/python3 PYTHON_CONFIG=/path/to/python3-config ./configure

 Example: assume you want to install in `${HOME}/mysoft`, that LORENE is in `${HOME}/mysoft/Lorene` (but `HOME_LORENE` is not set), and Xerces and